jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-06.md

-6:11} Thus saith Enki; Smite with thine hand, and stamp with your foot, and say, Alas for all the evil abominations of the house of Israel! for they shall fall by the sword, by the famine, and by the pestilence.
+6:11} Thus saith Enki; Smite with thine hand, and stamp with your foot, and say, Alas for all the evil abominations of the Israelites! for they shall fall by the sword, by the famine, and by the pestilence.
 6:12} He that is far off shall die of the pestilence; and he that is near shall fall by the sword; and he that remaineth and is